Internal Development

 Profiling

-Uses the h2load benchmarking tool (https://nghttp2.org/documentation/h2load-howto.html) and the h2load internal binary (https://github.com/c410-f3r/wtx/blob/main/wtx-instances/src/bin/h2load.rs) for illustration purposes.
+Uses the h2load benchmarking tool (https://nghttp2.org/documentation/h2load-howto.html) and the h2load internal binary (https://github.com/c410-f3r/wtx/blob/main/wtx-internal/src/bin/h2load.rs) for illustration purposes.

 Compilation time / Size